yogeshpv/python-intro/notes/assignment.md

 3. Run `timeit` again and make note of the improved runtime.
 4. Write a comment next to each function explaining why your version is faster.

-**Some of these may be tricky to spot.
-If you can't find the issue in 10 minutes, ask a neighbor or instructor for a hint.**
+**These are all very small changes and may be tricky to spot.
+If you can't find the issue in 5-10 minutes, ask a neighbor or instructor for a hint.**

 ## Part 3: A Python Script